Tips for Staying Safe at Large Events

 Many large events limit attendance to help ensure that participation does not exceed what is safe and manageable for the venue and the law enforcement to handle.
 Ticketing or cutting off admission also allows for evacuation in case of an emergency.
 The annual Samba Parade during Carnival in Rio de Janeiro, Brazil and London's New Year's Eve countdown and fireworks viewing are just two examples.

 Additional security measures include security screenings and bag checks.
-For example, on Earth Day 2015, No Doubt performed on the National Mall in Washington D.C.
-Entrance to the event required a security screening, which greatly improved the safety of all in attendance.
+For example, every year, entrance to the Super Bowl requires a security screening, which greatly improves the safety of all in attendance.
 Some events and venues also restrict the types of bags and items that you're allowed to bring in with you and limit or restrict the consumption of alcohol.
 While I may find the NFL's ban of purses inconvenient, I understand that they're trying to ensure my safety and the safety of my fellow fans.

 Your comfort with the energy or vibe